stitchdata/docs/_replication/replication-methods.md

 Using Log-based Incremental Replication requires a specific database configuration and is only available for MySQL- and PostgreSQL-backed databases.
 For setup instructions, refer to the [database integration]({{ site.baseurl }}/integrations/databases) documentation for your database.

+### Deleted record handling and Log-based Incremental {#log-based-incremental-deletes}

+Depending on the method used to delete a record, Stitch may be able to capture the deleted record.
+Refer to the [Deleted Record Handling]({{ link.replication.deleted-records | prepend: site.baseurl }}) guide for an explanation and examples.

 ---

 ## Key-based Incremental Replication {#incremental-replication}